ajhamdi/ndinterval/README.md

 # ND-Interval: Doing arithmetic on high dimensional intervals

-With ND-Interval, you can construct high dimensnional intervals as data structures and do aritmetic operations directly on these intervals
+With ND-Interval, you can construct high dimensnional intervals as data structures and do aritmetic operations directly on these intervals. ndinterval extends [pyinterval](https://github.com/taschini/pyinterval) class to multidimensional intervals .
+Which allow creating more complex intervals.

 # Overview
 The ND-Interval Python package was written with fast use in mind.
 It provides the following key features